 Maria Kang is not thin and fit because of genetics.
 Genetics are not the defining factor here.
 She is toned and muscular because she works for it.
 It is literally her job to motivate and inspire and spread the word about fitness.
 Why is she being attacked for doing so?

 I think everyone should be proud of their body.
 You don’t need to look like Maria Kang.
 I don’t.
 Health comes in all different shapes and sizes.
-And generally speaking, obesity is not health.
+And generally speaking, obesity is not healthy.
 Being obese does not make anyone less of a person.
 It doesn’t mean a person shouldn’t love their body.

 I love my body.
 I’m proud of it.
 I debated about posting a bikini shot, but here goes: